WorksApplications/office-maker/server/README.md

 ### Install

-Currently, installation is done by client project for ease.
+Currently, installation is done by [client](../README.md) for ease.

 <!--
 ```